chesslablab/chess-data/README.md

     This will search for valid PGN games in the file.
     Large files (for example 50MB) may take a few seconds to be inserted into the database.
     Do you want to proceed?
 (Y/N): y
-    Good!
-This is a valid PGN file.
-3201 games were inserted into the database.

 #### `tomysql.php`